MD Law Group

 There are many factors that effect the length of a claim including your injury recovery process and whether you have had or intend on having surgery relating to the injuries sustained in the subject incident.
 You might also experience over-compensation injuries or consequential injuries which need to be fully investigated.

 The first 9-12 months are generally considered to be the "recovery phase".
-Once you have reached "maximum medical improvement", we will arrange for you to be examined by a SIRA approved medical provider will assess your Whole Person Impairment (WPI).
+Once you have reached "maximum medical improvement", we will arrange for you to be examined by a SIRA approved medical provider who will assess your Whole Person Impairment (WPI).
 Your WPI rating will determine the extent of your rights and whether you are entitled to lump sum compensation.

 Yes, you can make a claim for either physical injuries and/or psychological injuries relating to the incident.
 In our experience, most people have secondary psychological injuries relating to their physical injury claim.

 If your claim is denied, you have the right to dispute the decision.
 This can involve providing additional evidence, attending a mediation session, or lodging a dispute with the Workers Compensation Commission.
-Seeking legal advice during this process can improve your chances of a favorable outcome.
+Seeking legal advice during this process can improve your chances of a favourable outcome.

 Yes.
 If you are medically cleared for light or modified duties, you can return to work while receiving benefits.
 Workers compensation is designed to support your recovery and encourage a safe return to the workforce.